PatricCaviezel/Catjokes2/README.md

 # Catjokes2

-## Improved version of CatJokes 1
+## Improved version of CatJokes

-bitches be bitches
+## We used JavaScript instead of PHP this time

+### Contributors
+- Patric Caviezel
+- Jon Landa
+- Denis Meyer